nashville-software-school/client-side-mastery/book-3-the-neophyte/chapters/FETCH_INTRO.md

 .then(foods => foods.json())
 ```

 This line of code accepts the response from your request, parses the body of the response as JSON and returns it to any subsequent `then()` method.
-It's an abstraction for `JSON.parse()` that you seen before.

 ### Using the Response